 This site contains affiliate links.
 As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-There are a few different reasons why your MacBook Pro could be running hot.
-Let’s take a look at a few of these reasons that could be the source of overheating and then we will take a look at how to fix them.
+There are several reasons why your MacBook Air could be running hot.
+Let’s look at a few of these reasons that could be the source of overheating.

-One initial consideration to note is the age of your Mac.
-The older a Mac gets, the harder its fans have to work to keep everything cool.
-If age is the reason for overheating, you might have to get a new machine at some point in the near future.
+Bonus Tip: Note the age of your Mac.
+The older a Mac gets, the harder its fans work to keep everything cool.
+If age is the reason for mac is overheating, you may have to get a new machine in the near future.

 2. Soft Surfaces

 Soft surfaces, such as your lap, fabrics, cushions, or carpets, can contribute to overheating if you keep your laptop on top of them.
 Using a MacBook on a soft surface can block the ventilation slots on the bottom of the laptop, preventing proper airflow and cooling.